code4learnn/home-automation/readme.md

 # Step 6
 Now, let’s set up the Blynk web application step by step.
 For that, follow the instructions below.

 First, go to the Blynk official website using your browser.
 Then login to this site using your email and password.
-(If you don’t have a Blynk account, you must make a new account.
-For that, use this link.
-It will guide you)

 ![image](https://github.com/user-attachments/assets/f4a5d2a5-b6aa-4095-9dc1-5abb39b0c805)